 Identifying and assessing cyber risk

-Cyberattacks are on the rise, and organisations of all sizes are struggling to cope with them.
+Cyberattacks are on the rise, and organisations of all sizes struggle to cope with them.

-The problem is that most companies don’t know how to tell if they’re being targeted by a cyberattack in advance.
+The problem is that most companies don’t know how to tell if a cyberattack is targeting them in advance.
 And even when an attack does happen, it’s too late to do anything about it except try to clean up after the fact.

 Identification of entity’s vulnerabilities

-The first step of cyber risk assessment is identifying things (in your business) that attracts cybercriminals the most.
+The first step of cyber risk assessment is identifying things (in your business) that attract cybercriminals the most.